Authentic Filipino Martial Arts in Newcastle, Australia

 Combatives

-Attack and defence partner drills that translate into immediately effective combat applications.
+Advanced solo combination striking drills, and Defence and Counter partner drills, that translate into immediately effective combat applications.

 3